intelligent-control-lab/APEX-MR/README.md

 ### Prerequisites
 **Gurobi (optional):**
-  If you would like to search over all possible LEGO grasp/support poses (i.e. $P = 28$), you need a [Gurobi license](https://www.gurobi.com/downloads/) for stability estimation.
+  If you would like to search over all possible LEGO grasp/support poses (i.e. $P = 28$), you need a [Gurobi WLS license](https://support.gurobi.com/hc/en-us/articles/13232844297489-How-do-I-set-up-a-Web-License-Service-WLS-license) for stability estimation.
 Academics may request a free license from the
-  Gurobi website [here](https://www.gurobi.com/academia/academic-program-and-licenses/); after obtaining the license, place it in your *home directory* or another [recommended location](https://support.gurobi.com/hc/en-us/articles/360013417211-Where-do-I-place-the-Gurobi-license-file-gurobi-lic).
+  Gurobi website [here](https://www.gurobi.com/features/academic-wls-license/); after obtaining the license, place it in your *home directory* or another [recommended location](https://support.gurobi.com/hc/en-us/articles/360013417211-Where-do-I-place-the-Gurobi-license-file-gurobi-lic).
     - If you do not have access to Gurobi, you can still run the code with the default LEGO grasp poses (i.e. $P = 1$) computed by our automated assembly sequence planner